 checker and grocery clerk.
 This kind of part time self-supporting

-ministry is not easy and has clear limitations, but is biblical.
+ministry was not easy and had clear limitations, but is biblical.
 (Acts

 18:3; 20:34; 1 Cor 9:15; 1 Th 2:9; 2 Th 3:8).
 In Jesus' day most Rabbi's

 worked for their living in various trades.
-It has given me freedom and
+It gave me freedom and

 opportunity to discover, nurture and develop my unique gifts, and use

 them faithfully in serving His people.
-It has also given me many years
+It has also gave me many years

 of valuable pastoral experience.
 My children have grown up with roots

 and stability.
-I would like the opportunity to put away my "tents" and
+I would have liked the opportunity to put away my "tents" and

 to be able to devote my energy and talents in serving the Lord and His